How to become a registered childminder

 Will I get support from Bradford Council?

-If you choose to register with Ofsted and follow the Bradford Council’s training route by attending the training to register as a childminder (meeting the EYFS Welfare Requirements as a childminder), a named Early Education and Childcare Quality Officer will be allocated to you and can help guide you through Ofsted’s registration process.
+If you choose to register with Ofsted and attend Bradford Council's training to register as a childminder, a named Early Education and Childcare Quality Officer will be allocated to you and can help guide you through Ofsted’s registration process.
+If you have general queries about becoming a registered childminder, email: childminding@bradford.gov.uk.

 If you choose to register with a childminding agency, you will access training and support from your chosen childminding agency.